The North: Guide to the Savage Frontier: Contents

-The North: Guide to the Savage Frontier is split into two maps and three books, which detail the wilderness and cities of the region of the Forgotten Realms known as The North, and takes an in-depth look at the city of Daggerford.
-"The Wilderness" book is an overview of the region, establishing the difference between places, laying down time lines and building up the lands north of Waterdeep.
-The booklet also assesses each area for its orc raiding tendencies, elf magic potential, the populace's attitude to things like foreigners and magic, and offers further details on characters and the powers of each realm.
-The "Cities" book touches on each town and city in the North and introduces all the important characters there.
-The "Daggerford" book fleshes out Daggerford with a variety of NPCs.
+The North: Guide to the Savage Frontier is a supplement that consists of two maps and three books, which describe the wilderness and cities of the Forgotten Realms known as The North, with descriptions of such "frosty locales" as the Neverwinter Woods and Frozenfar, as well a detailed examination of the city of Daggerford.
+"The Wilderness" book provides a regional overview, describing how each place differs, using time lines and revealing the lands north of Waterdeep.
+The booklet also notes how prevalent in each area are orc raids, elven magic, and what aversion the people have toward foreigners and magic, and it includes information on the characters and ruling powers for each realm.
+The "Cities" book touches upon every town and city in the North and introduces all the notable characters there.
+The "Daggerford" book details Daggerford with a variety of non-player characters.
 The maps continue where those of the preceding Forgotten Realms Campaign Setting leave off.